hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ### Design & Procedure

 Four groups:

-A control group in which participants have the same political ideology;
+A control group in which participants had **the same** political ideology;

 Group 2, 3, and 4 are all structured social networks with an equal number of conservatives and liberals.
 Group 2 were only shown the average of their 4 network neighbors, without any other information exhibited.
 Group 3 were shown the average of their neighbors plus the logos of political parties.
 Group 4 were shown the average as well, along with the neighbors political identity.

 Each group provided estimates for three times.
 For the first round, each member estimated independently.

-For Round 2 and Round 3, the control group revised their answers independently.
+In Round 2 and Round 3, the control group revised their answers independently.
 Group 2 revised their answers while being exposed to their neighbors' average answer.
 Group 3 revised their answer while bing exposed to Republican and Democratic party logo below their neighbors' average estimate.
-Group 4 revised their response while bing were shown the usernames and political identification of each of their four neighbors, and the average of these four neighbors answers.
+Group 4 revised their response while bing were shown the usernames, political identification, and the average of each of their four neighbors, and the average of these four neighbors' answers.

 ### Results
 Group 2: both liberals and conservatives improved their trend accuracy, with an elimination of partisan bias in interpreting climate change data.
 Even conservatives in this group predicted trend significant more accurately than liberals in the control condition.